qmk/qmk_firmware/keyboards/jadookb/jkb65/readme.md

     make jadookb/jkb65:default

-VIA example for this keyboard:
+Flashing example for this keyboard:

-    make jadookb/jkb65:default:via
+    make jadookb/jkb65:default:flash

 To reset the board into bootloader mode, do the following step: